Sectimes/Sectimes-Tools/README.md

-# Sectimes Tools Manager
+# <p style="text-align:center"> Sectimes Tools Manager </p>

-An Open-source project that could help you to ease the way of using security tools.
+Welcome to an innovative open-source project designed to streamline the management of security tools, making them more accessible and user-friendly.
+Our platform is dedicated to simplifying the use of essential security tools, written in PHP - Laravelclea